The Best Savings Accounts in Maryland for 2023

 UFB Direct is a division of Axos Bank and offers some of the highest APYs currently available on savings accounts and money market accounts.

-This online bank has a full suite of digital tools that make it easy to manage your money online or via texting.
-As a fee-free account, the high-yield savings even comes with an ATM card for convenient access to your money.
+This online bank offers a full suite of digital tools that make it easy to manage your money online or via texting.
+The high-yield savings account is fee-free and even comes with an ATM card for convenient access to your money.

 A Look at Local Maryland Banks